 We are all committed to excellence and exceeding the expectations of our patients.

 Gums recede for a number of reasons.
-The number one reason, however, is periodontal disease.
-This occurs when gums get infected and that infection goes untreated.
-When bacteria is left to wreak havoc on the delicate gum tissue, it can permanently destroy the gum, and even ruin the bone around the roots of your teeth.
+The number one reason is periodontal disease.
+This occurs when gums get infected and go untreated.
+When bacteria are left to wreak havoc on the delicate gum tissue, they can permanently destroy the gum, and even ruin the bone around the roots of your teeth.

 Another common culprit behind gum recession is imperfect dental habits.
 Practice dental care by brushing at least twice a day and flossing daily.
-But take care not to brush too hard; rough brushing along the gumline can also cause recession.
+But take care not to brush too hard—rough brushing along the gum line can also cause gum recession.
 To remedy this, use a soft-bristled toothbrush, and be sure to gently brush in little circles around each tooth.
-Taking good, gentle care of your teeth will not only keep your pearly whites looking fabulous and free from cavities, it will protect your gums from periodontal diseases.
+Taking good gentle care of your teeth will not only keep your pearly whites looking fabulous and free from cavities, but it will also protect your gums from periodontal diseases.

 Grinding teeth causes a multitude of mouth problems, so it’s not surprising that it causes receding gums too.
 When you grind or clench your teeth, it puts stress on the roots of the teeth and the bones holding them in place.
 This damages the teeth and bones and causes the gums to recede.

-Sometimes receding gums are just in your genes.
-Sadly, there’s no way to dodge that, and you’ll be prone to gum disease no matter what.
-However, it’s still important to keep good dental hygiene habits to lessen the chances of serious infections, and visit the dentist or periodontist regularly to catch and care for infections early.
+Sometimes receding gums are just in your genes and you are more susceptible to gum disease.
+However, it’s still important to keep good dental hygiene habits to lessen the chances of serious infections and visit the dentist or periodontist regularly to catch and care for infections early.